steharr/ms2-/README.md

 I decided that movement was only possible in the x and y direction in order to keep the programming as simple as possible.
 The characters would only be able to move one cell along these axes at a time.

 5. Enemy AI
 I decided that enemy movement would only occur once the user moved their character i.e. the cat would not make a move unless the user had made a move themselves.
-This was partially a technically decision; it would be a lot easier for me to program the game events this way.
+This was partially a technical decision, it would be a lot easier for me to program the game events this way.
 It also could be argued that stylistically this matched with the game; cats stalk their prey and pounce on them when they make a movement.

 ### **Structure Plane**
 For the structure plane, I used my user stories and my scope plane feature list to help me plan out the structure of the site.